 I am a Midwife and a member of a very well known Charity.
 Both my statutory body and my charitable body have regulations; should I have FEDANT registration?

-There are many membership bodies, councils and statutory bodies with memberships which include Antenatal Educators as sections of their membership or as part of their statutorily defined role.
-The purpose of FEDANT is to protect the public by bringing the Antenatal Educators from all of these bodies together as the first step in voluntary or statutory regulation for Antenatal Education as an individual and separate profession.
+There are many membership bodies, councils and statutory bodies with memberships which include Antenatal Educators, Breastfeeding Counsellors, and/or Doulas, as sections of their membership or as part of their statutorily defined role.
+The purpose of FEDANT is to protect the public by bringing the Antenatal Educators, Breastfeeding Counsellors, and Doulas from all of these bodies together as the first step toward statutory regulation as an individual and separate professions.

 I am insured via my professional body or organisation, does this cover me to teach any type of class?

 This is a very grey area for such an important aspect of the profession.
 In general group policies only provide cover when you are working on a project for the group.
-They do not insure you as an individual.
-A full wording of the FEDANT policy is available FEDANT Insurance this may be helpful as a tool for comparison.
+They often do not provide cover for you as an individual.

 Is my insurance issued by FEDANT?

-No. FEDANT has negotiated the policy to provide cover for Registrants.
+No. FEDANT has negotiated a comprehensive policy to provide cover for Registrants.
 Policy documents are issued by the insurance provider.
-This policy is available ONLY to FEDANT registrants and it is a condition of the policy that FEDANT registration is maintained.
+This policy is available ONLY to FEDANT Registrants and it is a condition of the policy that FEDANT registration is maintained.

 When I am due for renewal what happens?

 In accordance with the FEDANT Environmental Policy you will receive an email reminder fourteen days prior to your registration lapsing inviting you to login and renew online.
 When you renew you will be agreeing to the declaration you made in your initial registration.
 A further electronic notification will be sent if your registration remains outstanding.
-Seven days after your registration lapses, if you have failed to renew and sign the online declaration, your entry will be removed from the National Register.
+If you have failed to renew and sign the online declaration, your entry will be removed from the National Register.

 I have changed my contact details, how do I update my FEDANT registration?